Riemannian MeanFlow: Additional Results

-In this section, we analyze the role of the cycle-consistency regularizer in stabilizing the Lagrangian RMF objective, particularly in high-dimensional settings.
+In this section, we study when the cycle-consistency regularizer is useful for the Lagrangian RMF objective.
 As discussed in \cref{subsec:objectives}, the Lagrangian objective evaluates the regression loss at a model-predicted input $\hat{x}_s = \Phi_{t,s}^\theta(x_t)$.
-This introduces an additional source of error accumulation when the learned flow map deviates from invertibility, which can be particularly problematic in high-dimensional settings.
+Therefore, if the learned forward and backward flow maps are not approximately inverse to each other, errors in the predicted input can propagate directly into the regression target.
+The cycle-consistency regularizer is designed to mitigate this issue by encouraging weak invertibility of the learned flow map:

-To examine this effect, we compare Lagrangian RMF trained \emph{with} and \emph{without} the proposed cycle-consistency regularizer:

-All other training configurations are kept identical.
-We visualize the resulting samples on the spherical helix benchmark introduced in \cref{subsec:design_choices}, where the data lie on a low-dimensional manifold embedded in a high-dimensional ambient space.
-As shown in \cref{fig:effect_of_cyclic_regularization}, the cycle-consistency regularizer can be helpful in some settings, leading to a better approximation of the target flow map by Lagrangian RMF in high-dimensional regimes.
+We compare Lagrangian RMF trained \emph{with} and \emph{without} this regularizer while keeping all other training configurations fixed.
+We first consider the spherical helix benchmark introduced in \cref{subsec:design_choices}, where the data lie on a low-dimensional manifold embedded in a high-dimensional ambient space.
+As shown in \cref{fig:effect_of_cyclic_regularization}, cycle consistency improves the learned transport in this setting: without the regularizer, accumulated invertibility errors lead to visibly poorer samples, whereas the regularized model better preserves the target helical structure.
+This suggests that cycle consistency can be important when small flow-map errors directly affect the geometry of the generated samples.

+We then repeat the same ablation on the promoter DNA generation task.
+In contrast to the spherical helix result, \cref{tab:cycle_consistency_ablation} shows that removing the cycle-consistency regularizer does not degrade 1-NFE generation quality on DNA, yielding comparable MSE and $k$-mer correlation to the regularized model.
+We attribute this robustness to the final $\arg\max$ discretization step, which maps continuous model outputs to discrete nucleotide sequences and can absorb small continuous-space invertibility errors before evaluation.

+Taken together, these results indicate that the cycle-consistency regularizer is a task-dependent stabilization mechanism rather than a universally required component.
+It is beneficial when generation quality is sensitive to geometric errors in the continuous flow map, as in the high-dimensional spherical helix benchmark.
+However, for tasks such as DNA sequence generation, where the output is ultimately discretized and the evaluation metrics are less sensitive to small continuous deviations, the regularizer may be unnecessary.